Full-time: One year

 In order to satisfy the minimum general requirements for admission candidates should normally:

-- Have an academic background in any discipline (Bachelors honours degree 2:2 or equivalent); or
+- Have an academic background in any discipline (Bachelors honours degree at least 2:2 or equivalent)

 Any offer of a place will be subject to: